longsleep/snappy-odroidc/README.md

 missing required features in [my own U-Boot tree](https://github.com/longsleep/u-boot-odroidc).

 Similar to U-Boot, the Kernel provided by Hardkernel is lacking latest AppArmor support.
-I have a [ODROIDC Kernel tree](https://github.com/longsleep/ubuntu-odroidc, which has the changes for ODROIDC from Hardkernel merged together with AppArmor upstream changes.
+I have a [ODROIDC Kernel tree](https://github.com/longsleep/ubuntu-odroidc) with the changes for ODROIDC from Hardkernel merged together with AppArmor upstream.

 To build it all, just run `make`.
 This will produce a oem snap `odroidc_x.y_all.snap` and a `device-odroidc.tar.gz` device part, which can be used to build your own